solana-foundation/developer-content/docs/programs/anchor/index.md

 </AccordionItem>
 </Accordion>

-The default Typescript test file is found in `/tests/my-project.ts`.
+The default Typescript test file is located at `/tests/my-project.ts`.

 <Accordion>
 <AccordionItem title="Default Test File">

+This file demonstrates how to invoke the default program's `initialize` instruction in Typescript.

 ```ts filename="my-project.ts"
 import * as anchor from "@coral-xyz/anchor";